Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Methodology and Data Pipeline

 Given the scale of the dataset (2,087 DWAs), relying solely on human expert evaluation is both cost-prohibitive and susceptible to individual subjective fatigue.
 Therefore, we deployed an ensemble of four state-of-the-art Large Language Models (Qwen, Gemma, Llama, and Mistral) to conduct the primary mass scoring.

-To eliminate the irreproducibility caused by dynamic updates to closed-source APIs, we constructed a fully localized, open-source LLM scoring matrix.
-Deployed on a dual NVIDIA RTX 3090 (24GB VRAM) hardware setup, the ensemble incorporates four highly representative instructional-tuned (e.g., via Reinforcement Learning from Human Feedback \cite{ouyang2022training}) frontier models: Qwen2.5-32B-Instruct, Gemma-2-27b-it, Meta-Llama-3.1-8B-Instruct, and Mistral-Nemo-Instruct-2407.
-To balance VRAM consumption and inference precision, all models were uniformly quantized using the Q4\_K\_M GGUF format.
+To eliminate the irreproducibility introduced by dynamic updates to closed-source APIs, we constructed a fully localized, open-source LLM scoring matrix.
+The ensemble runs on a dual NVIDIA RTX 3090 (24GB VRAM) setup and incorporates four representative instructional-tuned frontier models tuned via Reinforcement Learning from Human Feedback \cite{ouyang2022training}: Qwen2.5-32B-Instruct, Gemma-2-27b-it, Meta-Llama-3.1-8B-Instruct, and Mistral-Nemo-Instruct-2407.
+To balance VRAM consumption against inference precision, we quantized all models uniformly using the Q4\_K\_M GGUF format.

 The models were prompted to act as objective capability assessors, evaluating each DWA across two orthogonal dimensions (the explicit zero-shot prompting template, defining the precise boundary conditions for the Tech Level and Risk Score, is detailed in Appendix A): \begin{itemize} \item \textbf{Tech Level (0-3):} The technical feasibility of current AI agents executing the action autonomously. \item \textbf{Risk Score (1-5):} The potential business, legal, and safety consequences of an AI failure during execution (ranging from 1 = minor inefficiency, to 4 = severe litigation risk, and 5 = physical injury or fatality). \end{itemize} The use of a four-model ensemble mitigates the idiosyncratic biases inherent in any single LLM, providing a robust baseline of algorithmic consensus.